kristiinara/GraphifyEvolution/README.md

 * Database (neo4j)

 Depending on user input implementations for [LocalFileManager](documentation/local_file_manager.md), [AppManager](documentation/documentation/app_manager.md), [DependencyManager](documentation/dependency_manager.md) and [SyntaxAnalyser](documentation/syntax_analyser.md) are chosen.
 New implementations for these protocols can be easily added, the requirements for each are described on the respective pages.

+## Known issues and future plans

+- GraphifySwiftEvolution is written in swift and can currently only run on Mac OS.
+There are plans on trying to make the tool also work on linux.
+Currently there is no linux support as the Foundation framework is not yet fully implemented for linux.
+- Additional dependency managers need to be implemented so that more applications could be analysed
+- A switch for verbose logging should be added
+- Class implementations and method arguments are not yet handled by the syntax analyser